Middle School Music Theatre Workshop

 - Daily: Voice class, ensemble vocal rehearsal, movement and blocking rehearsal

-- Wednesday: Travel to New York City to see Disney’s Aladdin on Broadway
+- Wednesday: Travel to New York City to see a Broadway show

 - Saturday: Showcase performance (family and friends are invited and encouraged to attend)